 Schedule Your Free Consultation with a Truck Crash Attorneys in Lexington

-If you sustained an injury in a wide turn truck accident, contact Minner Vines Moncus Injury Lawyers to recover the financial compensation you deserve.
+If you sustained an injury in a wide turn truck accident, contact Minner Vines Injury Lawyers, PLLC to recover the financial compensation you deserve.
 We will fight for justice and make sure you receive fair treatment throughout your case.
 Our Lexington truck accident attorneys will be on your side and stand up to those responsible for your injuries.

 We can meet you for a free consultation to discuss the details of your accident and let you know the options in front of you.
 You can count on us to dedicate our time, attention, and resources to get you the maximum monetary award possible so you can cover your expenses.

 Call one of our Lexington wide turn accident attorneys at(859) 550-2900 today to schedule your free consultation and secure your chance at a favorable outcome for your case.